caseytechschool-cts/pathway-highered/README.md

 ### Step 1: Create a Virtual Environment
 1. Open your code editor (e.g., VS Code).
-2. From the `File` menu choose `Open Folder` and navigate to the unzip folder from the getting started section.
+2. From the `File` menu, select `Open Folder`, and navigate to the folder from the Getting Started section.
 3. Open a terminal (`Terminal -> New Terminal`) in your editor and run:
    ```
    virtualenv -p "C:\Path\to\python.exe" myenv